BadIdeaFactory/the-emoji-compass/README.md

 ### How is this project a bad idea?

-This project takes a beloved fantasy novel's central artifact and makes light of it with inane emojis.
-Furthermore, the logic behind the app's "truth-telling" will be fairly random, potentially opening us up to lawsuits when someone misinterprets their answer and does something stupid.
+This project takes a beloved fantasy novel's central artifact and makes light of it with inane emojis, potentially opening us up to lawsuits when someone misinterprets their answer and does something stupid.

 ### If this project were a D&D Character, what alignment would it be and why?